Data assimilation via model reference adaptation for linear and nonlinear dynamical systems: MRAS discretization and update rule

+To advance the work carried out in \cite{Tram_Kaltenbacher_2021}, we now explore the numerical techniques required to carry out the MRAS \eqref{mras} in a variety of settings, including linear and nonlinear PDEs.
+This detailed numerical study, supported by explicit, equation-specific expressions and weak forms of the MRAS, will form the main contribution of this work.
+In the interest of brevity, we present the MRAS for the noise free case, i.e., \eqref{mras}.
+The noisy case \eqref{mras-noise} is obtained by simply inserting smoothed data in place of clean data into \eqref{mras}.

-In order to carry out numerical experiments for the MRAS \eqref{mras}, where a PDE state $u$ is solved jointly with the parameter $q$, we first decide on an overall discretisation scheme.
+In order to carry out these numerical studies for the MRAS \eqref{mras}, where a PDE state $u$ is solved jointly with the parameter $q$, we first decide on an overall discretization scheme.
 Our strategy will be to employ a continuous Galerkin finite-element-method (FEM) in space combined with semi-implicit Euler stepping in time.